Splizard/0ed/Readme.md

 ### Notes

-This editor is in heavy development and is lacking a lot of features.
+This editor is in heavy development and is lacking features.
 Please report bugs to the issue tracker.

 ### Roadmap